dr-vibhora/dr-vibhora.github.io/index.md

 layout: default
 ---

-<strong> Hi!
+Hi!
 I’m Vibhor Agarwal.
-I AM GLAD THAT YOU CHOSE TOP VISIT MY PROFILE. </strong>

-I am a final year PhD candidate at The Ohio State Univeristy and have a research background in Geospatial Machine Learnimng applications.

-I’m now a PhD candidate at The Ohio State University.
-I have an extensive expereince working with the Remote Sesning big data and have developed several innovative solution to scientfifc problems using a data driven approach.
-Specifically, </p
+I am currenty working as PostDoctoral Researcher at Univeristy pof Dayton after completeing my PhD from The Ohio State Univeristy.
+My expertise is in compuational geoscience with research interest in freshwater resources such as glaciers and groundwater.
+Folloing are research focus of my past projects:

+1. Remote Sensing and GIS
+2. Machine Learnimng applications
+3. Environmental Geology
+4. Hydrogeology
+5. Glaciology and geomorphology

+I am actively incrteasing the portfolio of projects I can contribute to through strong collaborations within academia and beyond.